mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 unintended effects due to the interaction of two *nested* congestion controllers.

-If the application transmits media that does not saturate path bandwidth and paces its transmission, more heavy-handed congestion control mechanisms (drastic reductions in the sending rate when loss is detected, with much slower increases when losses are no longer being detected) should rarely come into play.
-If the application chooses RoQ as its transport, sends enough media to saturate the path bandwidth, and does not adapt its sending rate, drastic measures will be required to avoid sustained or oscillating congestion along the path.
+If an RTP application paces its media transmission at a rate that does not saturate path bandwidth, more heavy-handed congestion control mechanisms (drastic reductions in the sending rate when loss is detected, with much slower increases when losses are no longer being detected) ought to rarely come into play.
+If an RTP application chooses RoQ as its transport, sends enough media to saturate the available path bandwidth, and does not adapt its sending rate, these drastic measures will be required to avoid sustained or oscillating congestion along the path.

 Thus, applications are advised to only use the bandwidth estimation without